saiwal/Utsukta-hub-themes/README.md

 ## How to install

-run the following in hubzilla folder on your webserver:
+Run the following in hubzilla folder on your webserver:

 ```
 ./util/add_theme_repo https://github.com/saiwal/Utsukta-hub-themes.git utsukta-themes